gvwilson/sensibleadventures/cloudherd/reboot.md

       - Decision was to stay out of lowland wars
     - Everyone's calming down when there's a crash and a yowl outside
       - Noxy is the first one out the door
+      - Kulbinder is chasing a troll
+      - Leaps for it, is blocked by another
+      - A trio scampers away
-      - Kulbinder is there glaring at the roof
+      - Noxy recognizes the one that blocked Kulbinder from the morning
+    - Conversation
       - A troll had been spying on the villagers
         - Reveal that trolls are chimpanzees
-      - Kulbinder chased, but it lost him by climbing a drainpipe
-      - Noxy: "There was one in the forest earlier today"
       - Grappa Gas: "What's a troll doing this close to the village?"
       - Reveal that the village has a deal with the trolls
       - Thokmay comes panting up
       - Indy: "Perhaps tomorrow my daughter can show you two around"

 Chapter 4.
 The Tiger's Boy
+- goals
-- goal: introduce Thokmay
+  - get Thokmay into the picture
     - Thokmay is reserved and watchful
       - raise questions in the reader's mind about him
   - Noxy suddenly feels teenage insecurity
     - Noxy's assumption of social dominance is challenged by Thokmay's self-assurance
     - She mind-speaks with clouds from a distance again
+  - introduce the tunnel (used later)
+  - introduce the goofs (used later)
+- excitement
+  - the goofs escape and are recaptured
+  - FIXME: need something else!
-- plot
+- details
   - open with Indy exasperatedly trying to get Noxy ready to go out
     - Noxy pushes back
     - says she doesn't really want to do it